 How do I get rid of it?

-First we sprayed the slats and the mattress with anti bac which removed the mould.
-Then lifted the mattress and put the heater on high to dry the whole thing out.
-Once this was dry we did some research and brought this Dry Mat mesh which seemed to have good reviews.
+First you can spray the slats and the mattress with anti bac which removes the mould.
+Then lift the mattress and put the heater on high to dry the whole thing out.
+Once this was dry you can buy this Dry Mat mesh.

 So far we have had the Dry Mat in the van for 3 weeks now and it is still in great condition.
 I hope that has helped, or will be useful to you in your future van build.